-- 1. Tudor Mill: Tudor Mill is recognized as an historic mill site and traditional swimming area. - 2.
-Coffin Point: This site is recognized to have old First Nations burial grounds, which are of cultural and historical significance. - 3.
-North Oyster Community Hall - 4.
-Diamond Community Hall
+- 1. Coffin Point: This site is recognized to have old First Nations burial grounds, which are of cultural and historical significance.

+- 2. North Oyster Community Centre

+- 3. Diamond Community Hall

+- 4. Diamond Theater

 PART 3 IMPLEMENTATION AND EVALUATION

 3.1 Monitoring and Review of the Plan